 Within each litter bag, I placed ~3-5 grams of air dried needles (Benfield, 1996) after recording the needle mass, and I added an aluminum tag with a unique ID.
 Bags were assembled by stapling the two sieve sizes together and by reinforcing them with super glue at the corners.
 The bags stayed intact throughout the 14-month deployment.
 Mesh bags with leaves were subsequently placed into red peanut bags (mesh size XX Clay will get) to further protect them during deployment and to simplify sample collection, and each individual bag was placed into a Ziploc for transport to the field.

 On September 8, 2015, the mesh bags were deployed and strung together on an approximately 6 m fishing line held in place by a 0.6 m piece of rebar driven into the ground on either side.
-The rebar anchors and fishing line prevented bags from being moved by the wind or displaced by hillslope runoff.
+The rebar anchors and fishing line prevented bags from being moved by the wind, displaced by hillslope runoff, or moved by animals.
 A coin flip determined which bags (conifers or deciduous maple) were placed upstream and downstream at each site.
 Handling loss was applied to the mass of the material by deploying twenty bags, ten deciduous and ten coniferous and extracting them immediately to determine mass loss per bag during deployment and extraction.
 Mass loss per bag was averaged and applied to all bags extracted throughout the study.
 This was done separately for conifer and deciduous leaves.

 Bags were collected 7 times beginning October 11, 2015 and ending November 6, 2016 in approximately 1-2-month intervals with a 5-month break during winter snowpack (December 2015 to April 2016) when the sites were inaccessible.
-During each retrieval from the field, one conifer bag and one maple bag were collected from each plot for a total of 48 bags per sampling time.
+During each retrieval from the field, one conifer bag and one maple bag were randomly collected from each plot for a total of 48 bags per sampling time.
 Bags were randomly chosen for pickup and returned to the lab in a Ziploc bag to prevent additional leaf mass loss.
 On the final collection day, all remaining bags were collected from the sites (n=8 per plot and leaf type).
 Decomposition bags were air dried in the lab to constant mass (Schweitzer, 2005) in paper bags (Genung et al. 2013) hung on a clothesline.
 After air drying, each bag was sorted to remove any noticeable debris that had become incorporated in the sample (Chapman et al. 2013).
 Because of natural loss of conifer needles from the canopy, it was difficult to determine what was originally in the bag and what had fallen into it, so the mass of conifer needles accumulated in the maple decomposition bags was sorted and used as a correction factor for the mass of conifer needles that entered the conifer bags.
 Decomposition was calculated as: Rate (k) = slope = [ln(% mass remaining) / # days deployed].

 Soil Analyses

-During each collection of decomposition bags, I also used a thermocouple to measure temperature at three soil depths: 2 cm, 10 cm, 20 cm.
+Upon each collection of decomposition bags, I also used a thermocouple to measure temperature at three soil depths: 2 cm, 10 cm, 20 cm.
 These corresponded approximately to the O horizon, the top of the A horizon, and within the A horizon respectively.
 A soil core of ~10 cm depth was also collected from each replicate plot at each stream site each time I collected litter bags.
 Soil cores were stored on ice for return to the laboratory whereupon each core was homogenized in a Ziploc bag.
 Soils were immediately analyzed for moisture content and percent organic matter, and soils were frozen for later analysis of ammonia, nitrate, inorganic P, and using methods detailed below.

 Moisture Content and Percent Organic Matter: